drjp81/jobanalyzer/README.md

 A GTX 1660 Super or a GTX 1650 mobile gets you about 45 seconds per job with a model half that size (**`llama3.2:3b-instruct-q6_K`**).
 And the `reliability` if that model is lower.
 Its scoring is sometime more, flakey.
 So review the data carefully.

 >Note: don't be surprised if the read rate slows down after a few automated job reviews.
 A moving `context window` is cretaed in the workspace and the chat bot reuses it.
 So this data is also `considered` by the LLM.
 It will grow a bit, then stabilize.
 So if you got a quick reponse for the first few rows, it may double.

+## Credits
+This project includes code or inspiration from open-source projects:

+- [JobSpy](https://github.com/jobspy/jobspy) © 2023 Lucas Villalobos — Licensed under the MIT License.
+Huge thank you for getting that done.